shapedthought/veeam-easy-connect/README.md

 This module provides an easy way to get Authorized, and get the access token so you can get on with making useful requests.

+### Change log

+* Bumped the Veeam Backup for Microsoft 365 to v6
+* Fixed issue with API version update command

 **Note: I have updated this module so make it more generic over all Veeam Products.
 This means breaking changes to the way it was shown in the YouTube series.**

 Password login should work on: